 The history of Windrush in Waltham Forest and how we are celebrating it this year.

 802 West Indian migrants stepped off the HMT Empire Windrush at the Port of Tilbury on 22 June 1948, the first of what became known as the Windrush Generation in Britain and the birth of the UK’s modern multiracial society.

-Fuelled in part by British government campaigns to address domestic labour shortages, nearly 500 million people moved from the Caribbean to Britain in the following two decades.
+Fuelled in part by British government campaigns to address domestic labour shortages, nearly 500 thousand people moved from the Caribbean to Britain in the following two decades.
 Nonetheless, issues stemming from societal racism including systemic disadvantages in employment, housing and education – leading up to the 2018 Windrush scandal – remain a key factor in the legacy of Windrush.

 Today, Waltham Forest’s 25,000 strong Afro-Caribbean community make up a vibrant and valuable part of our cultural fabric.
 As Windrush’s 75th anniversary nears in 2023, we look to the legacy of the Windrush Generation which will surely loom large in Waltham Forest for many years to come.

 Building on the success of the very first Waltham Forest Windrush Festival last year, the Council is expanding its community-led programme in Waltham Forest in June 2023 to commemorate the 75th anniversary of HMT Empire Windrush's arrival at the Port of Tilbury in 1948 and the birth of the UK's modern multiracial society.

 Starting with Windrush Day Flag Raising Ceremony, we are partnering with a host of local community groups, museums, libraries and local schools to deliver a range of events and activities across the borough, leading up to the second ever Waltham Forest Windrush Festival showcasing the very best in Afro Caribbean music, food, art and history.

 All events below are free to attend unless otherwise noted.